cairo-book/cairo-book/src/ch200-introduction.md

 Virtual Machines (VMs) are software emulations of physical computers.
-They provide a complete programming environment through an API which includes everything required for the correct executions of programs above it.
+They provide a complete programming environment through an API which includes everything required for the correct execution of programs above it.

 Every virtual machine API includes an instruction set architecture (ISA) in which to express programs.
-It could be the same instruction set as some physical machine, or an artificial one to implement in software and generate with a compiler.
+It could be the same instruction set as some physical machine (e.g. RISC-V), or a dedicated one implemented in the VM (e.g. Cairo assembly, CASM).

 Those that emulate an OS are called _System Virtual Machines_, such as Xen and VMWare.
 We're not interested in them here.